 On dry land you can immerse yourself in spectacular sub-tropical rainforests and botanical gardens.
 Over one third of the island comprises lush reserves and parks, protecting Norfolk’s unique plants and birds and offering breathtaking panoramas.

 Recharge, disconnect and energize in one of the world’s most secluded and surreal surroundings.
 Indulge in everything Norfolk has to offer from farm to table artisan food to yoga retreats and local spas.

-With your complimentary hire car from Broad Leaf Villas, you have the freedom to explore Norfolk Island at your own pace, as long as it’s no more than 50 kmh.
+Broad Leaf Villas have a car hire option so you have the freedom to explore Norfolk Island at your own pace, as long as it’s no more than 50 kmh.
 There are no traffic lights, but you may need to stop to give way to the odd free-roaming cow, chicken or critter!
 Click to view the Norfolk Island map online.

 Our sub-tropical climate is tempered by the surrounding South Pacific Ocean, so it’s never too hot or cold to enjoy our great outdoors.
 Daytime temperatures hover around 23°C in summer and 18°C in winter.